rokwire/rokwire-docs/writingstyleguide.md

 * Avoid the use of exclamation marks.
 * Whenever possible, image captions and callouts should be complete sentences.
 * Write in a conversational style.
 Use short, simple sentences.
 Divide complex sentences.
 Sentence fragments can be OK.

+**Abbreviations, Acronyms, and Initialisms** Only abbreviate and use acronyms or initialisms after first providing the full name.

+>Correct: The campus Virtual Private Network (VPN). *Heretoforth VPN*

 **Period** See End Punctuation.